bitbrain/behave/docs/manual/simple_parallel.md

     </li>
 </ul>

-Simple Parallel can be nested to create complex behaviors while it's not suggested, because too much nesting would make it hard to maintain your behavior tree.
+Although Simple Parallel can be nested to create complex behaviors, it is not recommended, as too much nesting may make it difficult to maintain your behavior tree.